Constitution of Peru: Proposed reform

 Fujimorism has held power over much of Peruvian society through maintaining control of institutions and legislation created in the 1993 constitution, which was written by Alberto Fujimori and his supporters without opposition participation.
 Due to broadly interpreted impeachment wording in the 1993 Constitution of Peru, the Congress can impeach the President of Peru without cause, effectively making the legislature more powerful than the executive branch.
-Beginning with Pedro Pablo Kuczynski, the Fujimorist Congress used this impeachment procedure liberally, also impeaching Martín Vizcarra and Pedro Castillo.
+Beginning with Pedro Pablo Kuczynski, the Fujimorist Congress used this impeachment procedure liberally, also impeaching Martín Vizcarra, Pedro Castillo and Dina Boluarte.

 Notable public support for a constituent assembly and a new constitution began during the 2020 Peruvian protests.
 Support for a new constitution increased even further following the self-coup attempt by President Castillo and the subsequent 2022–2023 Peruvian political protests.
 According to IEP polling from January 2023, when asked if they supported the calls for a new constituent assembly, 69% of respondents approved.
+Popular proposals for the new constitution include mandatory military service and legalizing the death penalty.